Simsso/Haskell-Studies/README.md

 **Typeclasses** is a polymorphic type that adds functionality to types that is reusable across all inheriting types.
 A **type alias** is a way of making a type available through a differnt name: `type Name = Integer`.

-**Polymorphism** is the provision of a single interface to entities of different types.
-In Haskell it is either _parametric_ or _constrained_ (or _bounded_).
-The former is polymorphism that accepts any type, whereas the latter accepts only some types.
-Multiple class constrains must be wrapped in parentheses: `f :: (Eq a, Num b) => a -> b`.

 Haskell's inequality symbol is `/=`.
 The **ordering typeclass** `Ord` enforces implementation of the following operators.
 ```haskell
 compare :: a -> a -> Ordering